SuadeLabs/fire/documentation/properties/purpose.md

 ### recovery
 Describes an account representing the amount recovered made to reserves or provisions.

+### recovery_debt_sec
+Describes an account representing the amount recovered for all debt securities made to reserves or provisions.

+### recovery_loan_adv
+Describes an account representing the amount recovered for all loans and advances made to reserves or provisions.

 ### release
-Describes an account representing the amount of a provision beeing released as a risk subsides (e.g. the loan for which the provision was originally registered is repaid).
+Describes an account representing the amount of a provision being released as a risk subsides (e.g. the loan for which the provision was originally registered is repaid).

 ### write_off
+Describes an account representing the amount of a provision being written-off as a risk materialised (e.g. the loan for which the provision was originally registered is deemed irrecoverable).

+### write_off_debt_sec
+Describes an account representing the amount of a provision being written-off for all debt securities as a risk materialised (e.g. the loan for which the provision was originally registered is deemed irrecoverable).

+### write_off_loans_adv
-Describes an account representing the amount of a provision beeing written-off as a risk materialised (e.g. the loan for which the provision was originally registered is deemed irrecoverable).
+Describes an account representing the amount of a provision being written-off for all loans and advances as a risk materialised (e.g. the loan for which the provision was originally registered is deemed irrecoverable).

 ### mtg_insurance
 Prepaid portfolio mortgage insurance conforming to OSFI's 5 year amortisation requirements.
 Ref: BCAR 40.290; Chapter 4, P164